maryletteroa/freecodecamp/readme.md

 ## About

-Contains my solutions to [FreeCodeCamp](www.freecodecamp.org) exercises
+Contains projects towards the completion of [FreeCodeCamp](www.freecodecamp.org) courses

 ## Alternative links